CMU-Robotics-Club/RobOrchestra/README.md

-Roboorchestra
+RobOrchestra
 =============

-RoboOrchetra is a project seeking to make music with robotic instruments.
+RobOrchetra is a project seeking to make music with robotic instruments.